DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ## Criteria for teachers

-To be eligible for the international relocation payment (IRP), you must meet all 3 of the following requirements.
+To be eligible for the international relocation payment (IRP), you must be a teacher who meets all 3 of the following requirements.

 If your teaching job starts after 1 September 2024, please keep checking this page for updates to the eligibility criteria, which we’ll publish in due course.

 ### 1. Teaching subject for teachers

-You must be employed by and in an English state secondary school on a contract beginning in one of the following academic years:
+You must be employed by and in an English state secondary school on a contract of employment beginning in one of the following academic years:

 * the 2023 to 2024 academic year (which usually runs from 1 September 2023 to 31 August 2024)